Summary: On-Premise or Cloud-based intranet software: which is better?

 - Corporate Trend – a decision to move with ‘everyone else’ to the ‘future’ of software?

-Choosing between a cloud or on-premise solution only has two significant differences: pricing, the IT capacity, and mobile needs.
-We provide explain the differences between on-premise, multi-tenant cloud, and private cloud intranet.
+Choosing between a cloud or on-premise solution only has three significant differences: pricing, the IT capacity, and mobile needs.
+We explain the differences between on-premise, multi-tenant cloud, and private cloud intranet.

 Subscribe for Intranet Tips